11.13.2023 | Pro Builder

 Florida Multifamily Housing Complex Built Using Lego Block–Like System

-RENCO Aerial View of Lakewood Village
+RENCO Lakewood Village

 In the search to find stronger, more resilient ways to build—particularly in markets such as Florida, where hurricanes are increasingly frequent and severe—one company, Miami-based Renco USA, is putting a new construction technology to the test.
 The Lakewood Villages project, which consists of four buildings with a total of 96 apartments, in Palm Springs, Fla., was unveiled on Nov.
 13, WPBF 25 reports, and uses a building system consisting of blocks that interlock much like toy Lego bricks.
 The blocks are even color coded to show the construction sequence and which pieces go where.